Habi218/The-Game-of-Life/README.md

 - Music: Airplane Mode by Yokonap

 Thank you for exploring the Game of Life Project.
-We hope you enjoy experimenting with cellular automata and observing the fascinating patterns that emerge from simple rules!
+I hope you enjoy experimenting with cellular automata and observing the fascinating patterns that emerge from simple rules!